tapanit-e/7rump/README.md

-# 7rump

-## Simple programming language based on quotes by Donald Trump
+## Simple programming language based on quotes of Donald Trump

 ### test script in index.html